dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

-The definition of each button in the definition of ``<task-frame>`` needs to be modified compared to their definition in the Task List 1 project, as described in `See Gluing the new design together <improve.htm#70170>`_.
+The definition of each button in the definition of ``<task-frame>`` needs to be modified compared to their definition in the Task List 1 project, as described in `Gluing the new design together <improve.htm#70170>`_.

 Broadly speaking, you need to update the ``command:`` keyword/argument